Parkbee/assessment/front-end/ParkBee Frontend Developer Assessment.md

 You are free to use any or no UI framework.
 You can pick the tools you see fit.

 ### API
-You can use the parkbee API to retreive the information you need, and to start/stop the parking actions.
+You can mock the parkbee API to retreive the information you need, and to start/stop the parking actions.

-Credentials will be provided by your recruiter and you can find the available endpoints here : https://developers.parkbee.net
+The methods we support can be found here https://developers.parkbee.net

 ### End result
 The following pages should be visible available for a use :